 To help prevent such accidents from occurring, construction employees are required to have the proper safety equipment and should be well informed of the dangers as to how to prevent trenching accidents.
 Individual safety equipment includes hard hats, steel-toed boots, and gloves, but accidents normally surpass the safety equipment worn by individual men and women.
 Therefore, safety regulations increase as the depth of the trench exceeds five feet, thereby increasing the potential danger.
 In this situation, a professional engineer approves and ensures that the proper safety precautions are installed or practiced.

 Although safety precautions are necessary, accidents still occur.
 If you or a loved one were injured at a construction trenching and excavating site in California, and need legal advice, contact Alvandi Law Group.
-This Workers Compensation Law Firm of Los Angeles will help you seek financial compensation for medical expenses, lost wages, and emotional distress.
-For more information or a free consultation, please call ">(800) 980-6905.
+Our workers compensation law firm in Los Angeles will help you seek financial compensation for medical expenses, lost wages, and emotional distress.
+For more information or a free consultation, please call (800) 980-6905.